pagevamp/halongdemo/README.md

 # Demo Project

-This Project is setup using docker.
+This Project is created for demo purpose and is missing many dependencies.
+Small module from one of our project has been extracted.

+Project is setup using docker.
+We use docker for most of all our project to make sure all of the environments we work are same.
+There are many other benefits of docker.

-We have followed Test Driven Development approach to minimize bugs.
+We have followed Test Driven Development approach to make our system more robust and less error prone.

 Php Cs Fixer is enabled to follow PHP coding standards as defined in PSR-2.

-This Project is created for demo purposes and is missing many dependencies.
+____
+We believe in Simple, Clean, Readable, Understandable, Maintainable and Testable code.
+Whatever language we choose to work with, we make sure our standard practices are maintained and followed by every team member.
+Below, you can find few rules we follow:
+* Follow a consistent coding standard (PHP: PSR-2)
+* Name things properly, long variable and function names are allowed
+* Be expressive, write code as you speak and be optimally verbose
+* Max indent per method should be 2, in case of exceptions 3
+* Avoid creating god object and long methods
+* Keep the method in one place, inject the class and call it, DRY
+* Avoid in-line comments (comment with code), put comments in the method doc

 ## Installation
 * `git clone git@github.com:pagevamp/halongdemo.git`